sacrefies/csc643_bigdata/project2/docs/report.md

 + Go to `IAM & Admin` page of the `Google Cloud Console`, assign `Bigquery > Data Owner` role to the service account.

 ### Configuration
-Before the app can be driven by the [Google App Engine][goog_python_app_engine], A few changes should be made for the project to adapt to the local environment.
+Before the app can be driven by the [Google App Engine][goog_python_app_engine], a few changes should be made for the project to adapt to the local environment.

 Open `cust_settings.py`, set the proper values to the following variables:
 ```python